brianpacouloute/scalable_mpi_mult_table/README.md

 pirun -np <num_processes> unique_counter.out <N>
 ```

-Replace <num_processes> with the number of MPI ranks you want to use, and <N> with the size of th emultiplicaiton table.
+Replace <num_processes> with the number of MPI ranks you want to use, and <N> with the size of the multiplicaiton table.

 ##